-Toll free 800 numbers have been around for years and continue to be the go-to business phone number for many businesses.
+Toll free 800 numbers have been around for years and continue to be the go-to business phone number for many organizations.
 The reason for this is simple: everybody knows that toll free numbers are free to call.
 This means that customers are naturally more inclined to call an 800 number instead of a local or international number that would charge for the call.
-Let’s look at how 800 numbers work and how companies can use these numbers to increase customer engagement.
+Let’s look at how 800 number forwarding work and how companies can use these numbers to increase customer engagement.

 Everything You Need to Know About Toll Free 800 Numbers

 First, what are 800 toll free numbers?
-800 numbers are toll free business numbers that are free to call from within the country of origination.
-For example, a US toll free number is free for customers calling from within the US.
+800 numbers are forwarding numbers that are free to call from within the country of origination.
+For example, a US 800 number is free for customers calling from within the US.
 However, a UK customer dialing a US toll free will be charged for the call, if they are calling from the UK.

 Who Regulates 800 Numbers?

 The Federal Communications Commission (FCC) has assigned seven toll free codes or prefixes for toll free numbers in the United States.
 These are 800, 888, 877, 866, 855, 844, and 833.
 Responsible Organizations (RespOrgs) assign the 800 numbers to subscribers on a first-come, first-served basis.
 The FCC does not allow toll 800 numbers to be reserved or warehoused by RespOrgs.
 The FCC regulates the use of toll free 800 numbers, but it does not assign the numbers to the RespOrgs.